Osh

-Osh (/ɒʃ/, /ky/, /ru/) is the second-largest city in Kyrgyzstan, located in the Fergana Valley in the south of the country.
+Osh (/ɒʃ/, Ош /ky/, Ош /ru/) is the second-largest city in Kyrgyzstan, located in the Fergana Valley in the south of the country.
 It is often referred to as the "capital of the south".
 It is the oldest city in the country (estimated by UNESCO to be more than 3,000 years old) and has served as the administrative center of Osh Region since 1939.
 The city has an ethnically mixed population of 322,164 in 2021, comprising Kyrgyz, Uzbeks, Ukrainians, Koreans, and other smaller ethnic groups.

 Overview

 Osh has an important outdoor activity bazaar which has been taking place on the same spot for the past 2,000 years and was a major market along the Silk Road.
 The bazaar, along the Ak-Buura River, was demolished by the city in 2025 and moved to a modern facility a few kilometers north.
 The city's industrial base, established during the Soviet period, largely collapsed after the break-up of the Soviet Union and has only recently started to revive.

 The proximity of the Uzbekistan border, which cuts through historically linked territories and settlements, deprives Osh of much of its former hinterland and presents a serious obstacle to trade and economic development.
 Daily flights from Osh Airport link Osh—and hence the southern part of Kyrgyzstan—to the national capital Bishkek and some international destinations, mainly in Russia.
 Osh has two railway stations and a railway connection to Andijan in neighbouring Uzbekistan, but no passenger traffic and only sporadic freight traffic.
 Most transport is by road.
 The recent upgrading of the long and arduous road through the mountains to Bishkek has greatly improved communications.

 The city has several monuments, including one to the southern Kyrgyz leader (датка) Kurmanjan.
 A 23-meters tall Lenin statue at the city's main square, one of the few remaining Lenin statues in Central Asia, was finally taken down in June 2025.
 A Russian Orthodox church, reopened after the demise of the Soviet Union, the second-largest mosque in the country, built in 2012 and situated beside the bazaar, and the 16th-century Rabat Abdul Khan Mosque can be found in Osh.
 The only World Heritage Site in Kyrgyzstan, the Sulayman Mountain, offers a splendid view of Osh and its environs.

 This mountain is thought by some researchers and historians to be the famous landmark of antiquity known as the "Stone Tower", which Claudius Ptolemy wrote about in his famous work Geography.
 It marked the midpoint on the ancient Silk Road, the overland trade route taken by caravans between Europe and Asia.
 The National Historical and Archaeological Museum Complex Sulayman is carved in the mountain, containing a collection of archaeological, geological, and historical finds and information about local flora and fauna.

 Its first Western-style supermarket, Narodnyj, opened in March 2007.

 Osh is home to Osh State University, one of the largest universities in Kyrgyzstan.